groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-extraction/extract-pages-groupdocs-merger-java-guide/_index.md

 - [Temporary License](https://purchase.groupdocs.com/temporary-license/)
 - [Support Forum](https://forum.groupdocs.com/c/merger/)

-By following this guide, you should be well‑equipped to implement page extraction by range in your Java projects using GroupDocs.Merger.
+By following this guide, you now have a reliable method to **extract specific pages** from any supported document using GroupDocs.Merger for Java.
 Happy coding!

 ---

-**Last Updated:** 2025-12-17
+**Last Updated:** 2026-02-16
 **Tested With:** GroupDocs.Merger latest version (Java)
 **Author:** GroupDocs